 Dear Chair Nathanson and Members of the House Revenue Committee,

-The City of __________ strongly supports HB 4079 which would expand the Oregon Universal Service Fund (OUSF) to include cell phone users in the fee pool.
+The City of __________ strongly supports HB 4079, which would expand the Oregon Universal Service Fund (OUSF) to include cell phone users in the fee pool.
 This will generate additional funds needed to establish a sustainably funded broadband grant program within the newly established Broadband Office.
 The OUSF was established in 1999 and has never included cell phone users.
 In 2020, cell phones far and away dominate the telecommunications service but unlike landlines, have not been required to share in the fiscal responsibility for infrastructure that ultimately benefits their industry.

 Currently, there is a very real and widening digital divide in Oregon.
 Communities, primarily in rural areas, are without broadband access.
 As technology rapidly progresses, they are at risk at being continually left behind.
 The passage of HB 4079 will: